stackitcloud/terraform-provider-stackit/docs/resources/resourcemanager_project.md

 page_title: "stackit_resourcemanager_project Resource - stackit"
 subcategory: ""
 description: |-
   Resource Manager project resource schema.
-To use this resource, it is required that you set the service account email in the provider configuration.
   -> In case you're getting started with an empty STACKIT organization and want to use this resource to create projects in it, check out this guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/stackit_org_service_account for how to create a service account which you can use for authentication in the STACKIT Terraform provider.
 ---

 # stackit_resourcemanager_project (Resource)

 Resource Manager project resource schema.
-To use this resource, it is required that you set the service account email in the provider configuration.

 -> In case you're getting started with an empty STACKIT organization and want to use this resource to create projects in it, check out [this guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/stackit_org_service_account) for how to create a service account which you can use for authentication in the STACKIT Terraform provider.